fibo/dflow/README.md

 An **edge** connects an input to an output.

 A **graph** represents a program.
-I can have nodes and edges.
+It can contain nodes and edges.
 Nodes are executed, sorted by their connections.

 ## Features